 The car originally had a 1.2-

 I kept the original antenna, bumpers, lights, etc., all of which had to come off before the paint job and go back on afterward.
-Only the body did not come off.
+Only the body didn't come off.
 Many Ghia owners do a body-

 There might have been another factory sticker somewhere warning “Don’t even think about restoring a Ghia unless you’re the sort who likes gargling with gasoline while standing barefoot in broken glass”, but I never saw it.
 Nearly everything about this project was indescribably tough.
 The “towel bars” on the bumpers were a soap-

 Cutting the carpet sections and sewing on the binding around the edges were easier and more pleasant than I expected.
 The new beauty rings, those flashy wide chrome doughnuts on the wheels, popped on with just strategically placed smacks from the palm of my hand.
-The windshield and rear window went back in surprisingly easily, because I learned online about the clever “wire trick”.
+The windshield and rear window with their gaskets went back in surprisingly easily because I learned online about the clever “wire trick”.
 You get 13 feet of insulated 12-

 There were times when I nearly gave up.
-Eventually, I would resume after a few months of pondering how to do some big task like the paint or upholstery or which type of window trim to install.
+Eventually, I would resume after a few months of pondering how to do some big task like the paint or upholstery or choosng the type of window trim to install.
 The tiny mustard seed of faith that kept me going was remembering all the little tasks I’d accomplished.
 There were parts and more parts―on bookshelves and baker’s racks under tarps alongside the house, in drawers in the garage, and in a discarded clothes chest in the potting shed―that I had already restored and were awaiting reinstallation on the car: vents, cables, thingamajigs, whatzits.
 Through all that, I lost only the original little black Karmann side badge, which set me back $30.
-There are a lot of leftover bolts.
+There were also a lot of leftover bolts.
 I look at them and shrug.
-I’ll know exactly where they go when I’m driving along and something goes “clunk” and there's a fountain of sparks in my rearview mirror.
+I’ll know exactly where they go someday when I’m driving along and something goes “clunk” and I see a fountain of sparks in the rearview mirror.
 Hopefully, Alice will be beside me, gazing at me quizzically with those all-